ajhous44/collegearchive/README.md

-# Old College Projects (Yikes!)
+# Old College Projects (I know this a README but maybe don't)

-Welcome to the repository of my old college projects that I've miraculously found and recovered as time goes on. 🕸️
+Welcome to the repository of my old college projects that I've miraculously found and recovered as time goes on.
+In hindsight, these should probably stay in the dark... 🕸️

 ## What's This?